jbocciadev/sep2023-hack-team6/README.md

 # SUBMISSION
 ## Deployment
 #### _(please note, your team must also include the deployed links in the usual submission in Hackapp)_
-The project is deployed and can be accessed at [https://ecohubs-f622e01cb1e8.herokuapp.com/](https://ecohubs-f622e01cb1e8.herokuapp.com/).
+This project is deployed in [Heroku](https://www.heroku.com/) and can be accessed at [https://ecohubs-f622e01cb1e8.herokuapp.com/](https://ecohubs-f622e01cb1e8.herokuapp.com/).